Isaiah Stevens: College career

+Stevens began his collegiate career as the starting point guard for the Colorado State Rams, a role he would maintain throughout his decorated career.
 On December 22, 2019, Stevens recorded a freshman season-high 26 points, 12 assists and five steals in a 111–104 win over Tulsa in triple overtime.
 On January 29, 2020, he made a game-winning buzzer beater as part of a 12-point effort in a 92–91 victory over Nevada.
 As a freshman, Stevens averaged 13.3 points, 4.5 assists and 3.1 rebounds per game, setting the program freshman record for assists.
 He earned Mountain West Freshman of the Year honors and was selected to the Third Team All-Mountain West by the league's coaches.

-As a sophomore, Stevens averaged 15.3 points, 5.4 assists and 4.3 assists per game.
+As a sophomore, Stevens averaged 15.3 points, 5.4 assists and 4.3 rebounds per game.
+He was named to the Second Team All-Mountain West.
+The Rams finished the 2020-21 season with a 20-8 record while making it to the semifinals of the NIT tournament before falling to Memphis.

+As a junior, Stevens averaged 14.7 points, 4.7 assists, and 3.2 rebounds per game.
+On January 28, 2022, Stevens scored a career high 35 points against UNLV.
+Stevens was named to the Second Team All-Mountain West.
+Stevens helped lead the Rams to their first NCAA Tournament appearance since 2013, securing a No. 6 seed—the highest in program history.
+The Rams finished the season ranked in the top 25 AP poll for the first time in school history.

+As a senior, Stevens averaged 17.9 points, 6.7 assists, and 3.4 rebounds per game.
+Stevens lead the conference in assists per game and was named to the First Team All-Mountain West.

+In his final collegiate season, Stevens was named Mountain West preseason player of the year.
+On November 11, 2023, Stevens set a Colorado State single-game record by recording 14 assists.
+On January 2, 2024, Stevens surpassed 2,000 career points.
+Stevens led Colorado State to its highest AP Poll ranking in program history, reaching No. 13.
+The Rams would appear in the Top 25 nine times throughout that season, a school record.
+The Rams would also return to the NCAA Tournament, earning a 67–42 win over Virginia in the First Four before falling to Texas in the Round of 64.
+Stevens averaged 16.0 points, 6.8 assists, and 3.2 rebounds per game.
+He set a single season school record with 245 assists and once again lead the conference in assists per game.
 He was named to the First Team All-Mountain West.
-Stevens was named to the Second Team All-Mountain West as a junior.
-Stevens was also named to the First Team All-Mountain West as both a senior and as a graduate student in 2023 and 2024, respectively.

-In 2022, Stevens helped lead the Rams to the NCAA tournament for the first time since 2013.

-On January 2, 2024, Stevens surpassed the 2,000-point mark for his career.

-Stevens is Colorado State's all-time leader in scoring (2,350) and assists (863) among many other records.
+Stevens is Colorado State's all-time leader in scoring (2,350), assists (863), and steals (158) among many other records.